mj-studio-library/js-util/README.md

 * `camelCase` : convert snake_case string to camelCase
 * `camelCaseObject` : convert keys of object to camelCased
 * `convertJsonKeys` : convert keys of json object to something others
+* `reverseObjectKeyValues` : reverse key and value in object